cosmos/ibc/spec/ics-2-consensus-verification/README.md

 ## Synopsis

 This standard specifies the properties that consensus algorithms of chains implementing IBC are expected to satisfy.
-The properties are needed for efficient and safe verification in the higher level protocol abstractions.
-The algorithm which uses these properties to verify substates of another chain is referred to as a "light client verifier", and pairing it with a state that the verifier have to trust forms a "light client".
+These properties are needed for efficient and safe verification in the higher level protocol abstractions.
+The algorithm which uses these properties to verify substates of another chain is referred to as a "light client verifier", and pairing it with a state that the verifier trusts forms a "light client".

-This standard also specifics how the light clients will be stored, registered, and updated on a blockchain.
-The stored lightclient instances will be able to be verified by a thrid party actor.
+This standard also specifies how the light clients will be stored, registered, and updated on a blockchain.
+The stored light client instances will be able to be verified by a third party actor, such as a user inspecting the state of the chain.

 ## Specification

 ### Motivation

-Light clients are the verification method of IBC protocol.
-One chain can track another chain's updating state with a light client pointing to that chain.
-This standard formalises the common model of light client to minimise the dependency on consensus algorithms, so the protocol can easily connect with new chains which are running new consensus algorithms, without need to upgrade the light client protocol itself.
+In the IBC protocol, a chain needs to be able to verify updates to the state of another chain.
+A light client is the algorithm with which they can do so. updating state with a light client pointing to that chain.
+This standard formalises the common model of light client to minimise the dependency on consensus algorithms, so that the protocol can easily connect with new chains which are running new consensus algorithms, without need to upgrade the light client protocol itself.